Maid of the Mist boat tour at Niagara Falls

 Remember to pack sunscreen, sunglasses and/or a hat with a brim to protect your eyes.
 The sun’s glare on Niagara Falls can be pretty intense.

 - How long should I plan for a Maid of the Mist tour?
-Allow about 1 hour for this attraction from parking lot to finish.
+If you purchase tickets in advance, allow about one hour for this attraction from parking lot to finish.
 The ride itself is 20 minutes, and during peak times, you might wait for a while to get a boat.
-The extra time allows for photos after the ride.
+The extra time in this schedule allows for photos after the ride.

 - Where do I park for Maid of the Mist?
-If staying in downtown Niagara Falls, consider walking to this attraction.
-It’s an easy walk on paved walkways.
-Otherwise, parking costs $10/vehicle (2020).
+If you are staying in downtown Niagara Falls, consider walking to this attraction.
+It’s an easy walk through Niagara Falls State Park on paved walkways.
+Otherwise, parking costs $10/vehicle (2023).
 The address for Maid of the Mist tours is 1 Prospect Street, Niagara Falls, NY.
 Click this link for driving directions and parking information.

 - What else should I bring on the Maid of the Mist tours?
-All rain coats are provided for Maid of the Mist tours.
-You might want a waterproof bag for any items you bring with you and also a waterproof case for your cellphone/camera, especially if you want photos.
+Ponchos are provided for Maid of the Mist tours.
+You might want a waterproof bag for any items you bring with you and also a waterproof case for your cellphone/camera, especially if you want to take photos during the tour.